ffrouin/laurux/README.md

 individuals that need an application to manage their business : commercial, billing, french accounting, point of sale.

+You can use this data to build a laurux package for your debian system.
+This package will allow you to enable multiuser usage of the laurux application originaly designed for a single user usage.

 Any information about laurux (french) : [Laurux Website](http://www.laurux.fr)

 ## Connect our PPA to get laurux from your Ubuntu System